BotaoPENG/botaopeng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an Associate Professor at Institute of Computing Technology, Chinese Academy of Sciences.
-Previously, I got my PhD at the University of Paris under Prof. Themis Palpanas.
+I am an Associate Professor at the Institute of Computing Technology, Chinese Academy of Sciences.
+My research interests include the design and optimization of systems for high-dimensional data management and analysis, and the development of cross-domain data exchange systems.
+I completed my Ph.D. at the University of Paris under Prof. Themis Palpanas.

 # News {#news}

-## 2025
+## 2026

 - One paper accepted by IEEE Transactions on Mobile Computing
 - One paper accepted by Information and Software Technology